 Sidewalks have become an important planning concern for many municipalities.
 Consideration must be given to health, transportation, economic development, recreation and environmental improvements.
 New construction of sidewalks within the Village must meet a pedestrian need, be safe and accessible.

 Infrastructure maintenance and improvements for sidewalks include snow removal, tree trimming, and sidewalk repair along our right-of-ways.
 These efforts improve the Village of Bible Hill’s quality of life improving the natural beauty of our environment while reducing the reliance on vehicles and fostering a sense of community.

-Village of Bible Hill maintains a sidewalk priority listing that outlines future construction projects. pdf Sidewalk Priority Listing - April 2019 (18 KB)
+Village of Bible Hill maintains a sidewalk priority listing that outlines future construction projects.
+Sidewalk Priority Listing - May 2020

 The Solid Waste Management Department with the County of Colchester is responsible for the processing and management of all recyclables, organics and garbage within Bible Hill and the Regional Balefill Facility located in Kemptown.